bajamircea/bajamircea.github.io/_posts/2017-02-13-protected-constructor.markdown

 }
 {% endhighlight %}

-I'd like the accidental misuse called at compile time, and some generic solution for other similar classes.
+I'd like the accidental misuse caught at compile time, and some generic solution for other similar classes.

 # Possible solution